flashcordon/big-history/Systeme-Terre.md

 > * Elle a aussi pu émerger directement dans des eaux peu profondes

 Biologists agree that cyanobacteria invented the art of making oxygen2, but when and how this came about remain uncertain.

+Over more than 200 years, researchers have ironed out most of the molecular details of how organisms turn carbon dioxide and water into food.
+Chlorophyll pigment and about 100 other proteins team up to put light to work.
+Plants, some protists, and cyanobacteria embed their chlorophyll in two large protein clusters, photosystem I and photosystem II.
+And they need both systems to use water as an electron source.
+Light jump-starts an electrical circuit in which electrons flow from the photosystems through protein chains that make the energy-rich molecules
+ATP and NADPH.
+These molecules then power the synthesis of the sugars that organisms depend on to grow and multiply.
+Photosystem II—the strongest
+naturally occurring oxidant—
+regains its lost electrons by
+swiping them from water, generating oxygen as a waste product

+However, some bacteria
+don’t rely on water as an electron source, using hydrogen sulfide or other alternatives.
+These nonconformists, which today live in habitats such as scalding hot springs, don’t generate oxygen.
+Their photosynthetic proteins huddle in relatively simple “reaction centers” that may have been the predecessors of the two photosystems.

+Most researchers accept that nonoxygenic photosynthesis arose first, probably shortly after life originated more than 3.8 billion years ago.

+The sharpest disputes revolve around when organisms shifted to oxygenic photosynthesis.
+At issue is how to interpret a watershed in the fossil record known as the great oxidation event (GOE).
+In rocks from about 2.4 billion years ago, geologists see the first unmistakable signs of significant, sustained levels of atmospheric oxygen.
+These signs include red beds, or layers tinged by oxidized iron, i.e., rust.

 Oxygenic photosynthesis involves about 100 proteins that are highly ordered within the photosynthetic membranes of the cell.
 The main players are two molecular machines, photosystem I and photosystem II, that act as electrochemical solar cells.
 With the help of chlorophyll (the pigment that makes plants green), they transform sunlight into electrical current (Fig. 1).
 Photosystem II generates an electrochemical potential of + 1.1 volts, enough to remove two electrons from each of two water molecules, making a molecule of O2 at a cost of four photons — one for each electron moved.
 Photosystem II performs this remarkable feat only when photosystem I is present to dispose of the electrons.
 Photosystem I grabs the four electrons and uses four more photons to deposit them, in two pairs, on an electron carrier called NADP+.
 NADP+ ultimately transfers the electrons to carbon dioxide, thereby providing the energy to make carbon-based sugars and the other molecules of life: light makes life and oxygen out of water and thin air.